The Politics of Personalized News Aggregation: Analysis

+The proof of Proposition \ref{prop_lambda} exploits an important fact: As the attention cost parameter increases, optimal signals become less Blackwell-informative, which attenuate voters' beliefs about candidate valence.
+As voters become more susceptible to policy deviations, their policy latitudes fall.

-Increasing the marginal attention cost makes optimal news signals less Blackwell informative and, in turn, reduces voters' policy latitudes.
-In Appendix \ref{sec_competitive}, we allow multiple infomediaries to compete for the same type of voters using signals that maximize their expected utilities (as in the standard RI paradigm).
-We find that introducing perfect competition between infomediaries---which is advocated by the British government as a preferable way of regulating tech giants (\cite{digitalcompetition})---is mathematically equivalent to increasing the marginal attention cost in the monopolistic personalized case.
-Intuitively, optimal news signals overfeed voters with information about candidate valence compared to competitive signals.
-Competition corrects this overfeeding problem, so its policy polarization effect is negative by Proposition \ref{prop_lambda}.
+Proposition \ref{prop_lambda} sheds light on the policy polarization effect of introducing perfect competition between infomediaries, which is advocated by the British government as a preferable way of regulating tech giants \citep{digitalcompetition}.
+In Online Appendix \ref{sec_competitive}, we investigate an extension of the baseline model, whereby each type $k \in \mathcal{K}$ of voter is served by multiple infomediaries competing \`{a} la Bertrand and solving

+The solution to this problem, which we name as the \emph{competitive signal} for type $k$ voters, coincides with their monopolistic personalized signal for some attention cost parameter $\lambda'>\lambda$.
+Intuitively, monopolistic personalized signals overfeed voters with information about candidate valence through reducing the attention cost parameters they effectively face.
+Introducing competition between infomediaries corrects this overfeeding problem; its policy polarization effect is negative by Proposition \ref{prop_lambda}.

 \paragraph{Population distribution} Recently, a growing body of the literature has been devoted to the understanding of voter polarization, also termed \emph{mass polarization}.
 Notably, \cite{fiorina} define mass polarization as a bimodal distribution of voters' policy preferences on a liberal-conservative scale, and \cite{gentzkow} develops a related concept that measures the average ideological distance between Democrats and Republicans.
-Inspired by these authors, we define increasing mass polarization as a mean-preserving spread of voters' policy preferences.
-The next proposition shows that with personalized news aggregation, increasing mass polarization may decrease rather than increase policy polarization.
+Inspired by these authors, we define \emph{increasing mass polarization} as a mean-preserving spread of voters' policy preferences.
+The next proposition shows that under personalized news aggregation, increasing mass polarization may surprisingly reduce policy polarization rather than increasing it.